 Buying a good quality pair of reading glasses from a trusted retailer therefore makes a perfectly safe addition to your desk / head / neck / handbag / pocket.
 They will benefit the wearer and be safer than no glasses at all.
 If you are fortunate enough to have good distance vision but have trouble reading, inexpensive reading glasses are an ideal and indeed practical choice.

 Reading glasses therefore are safe for our eyes but it is essential to;

 - Have your eyes checked regularly by an optician.
 It’s a general health check as well as an eye check.

 - Remember reading glasses are for short vision not for distance vision and should never be worn for driving or long sight.

 - An alternative to standard reading glasses, to save from taking them off and on, could be a pair with bifocal lenses.
 Bifocal readers have clear vision at the top and a close vision lens addition at the bottom.

-- If you are not sure what strength you require why not try the Tiger Specs eye chart to assist in finding the best magnification for your eyes.
-Please follow the instructions on the document.
+- If you are not sure what strength you require why not try the Tiger Specs eye chart or reading glasses strength calculator to assist in finding the best magnification for your eyes.

 At Tiger Specs we ensure that all of our reading glasses are made to CE standard – meeting all current European health and safety legislation.
 Additionally we offer a range of mid strengths such as +1.25, +1.75, +2.25, +2.75 and +3.25 which are useful when your ideal reading strength falls between the more common half steps in dioptre.
 Every pair of glasses is checked before dispatch to ensure the lens is free from scratches or imperfections in order to enable the clearest possible vision.